- Energy / Sustainability

 In February 2018, the Town earned a $107,357 grant to implement energy conservation measures to improve the efficiency of water and wastewater operations through the implementation of:

 - Heat Pumps for Backup Generators at the DPW Complex at 759 Russells Mills Road and the 687 Chase Road Treatment Facility.

 - The implementation of a new boiler and burner to replace outdated heating equipment at the DPW Complex.

-- New pumps, motors, and drives for well pumping stations in the Water & Sewer Division.
+- New pumps, motors, and drives for well pumping stations in the Water and Sewer Division.

-- New replacement pumps for the same well pumping stations in the Water & Sewer Division.
+- New replacement pumps for the same well pumping stations in the Water and Sewer Division.

 With the help of the Department of Environmental Protection, the completion of these projects is expected result in significant electricity savings as well as a reduction in natural gas usage